lazyhamster/Observer/src/plugin/text/readme.txt

 Plug-in uses code for UDF and NSIS support.
 Distributed under GNU LGPL.

 - Total Commander ISO plugin by Sergey Oblomov (http://wincmd.ru/plugring/iso.html) Modified for wchar_t support in file names.
-Based on version 1.7.6.
 Didn't found license for this one, so it goes by LGPL too.

 - libmspack (http://www.cabextract.org.uk/libmspack/)